databricks/spark-csv/README.md

 This library requires Spark 1.3+

 ## Linking
-You can link against this library in your program at the following coordiates:
+You can link against this library in your program at the following coordinates:

-### Scala 2.10
 ```
 groupId: com.databricks
-artifactId: spark-csv_2.10
+artifactId: spark-csv_2.11 or spark-csv_2.10
 version: 1.3.0
 ```

-### Scala 2.11
+For example, if you use `sbt` and scala 2.11.
+You would add a line like

 ```
-groupId: com.databricks
-artifactId: spark-csv_2.11
-version: 1.3.0
+libraryDependencies += "com.databricks" % "spark-csv_2.11" % "1.3.0"
 ```

 ## Using with Spark shell